 In the November 16 police report, Eduardo Rollo, an investigating officer with the Pará homicide division, said, “[Souza] was used to denouncing people on his radio program and because of that these people were unhappy with what was being said on the show.”
 The report said police were considering Souza’s work as a potential motive for his murder.

 Souza’s colleague, Francy Rocha, told CPJ by phone in June 2018, following the killing, that Souza was previously threatened and attacked, and said the journalist was "always making denunciations, always putting himself at risk."
 Rocha added that Souza took precautions, including sometimes using a bulletproof vest and carrying pepper spray.

 Rocha told CPJ that she was unaware if Souza received more threats in the weeks before the shooting.
 Souza’s wife, however, confirmed to the police shortly after his death that he had received threats in the days leading up to his death, according to Globo.

-In 2014, a man tried punch Souza while he was reporting in a restaurant in the neighboring town of Quatipuru, radio journalist Bené Costa reported on his blog.
+In 2014, a man tried to punch Souza while he was reporting in a restaurant in the neighboring town of Quatipuru, radio journalist Bené Costa reported on his blog.

-A September 21, 2018, report by Abraji’s Tim Lopes Program, an initiative that investigates cases of violence against journalists in Brazil, found that Souza had faced ongoing threats for his criticism of corruption, frequently changed cars as a precautionary measure and wore a bulletproof vest for the past 12 years.
+A September 21, 2018, report by ABRAJI’s Tim Lopes Program, an initiative that investigates cases of violence against journalists in Brazil, found that Souza had faced ongoing threats for his criticism of corruption, frequently changed cars as a precautionary measure and wore a bulletproof vest for the past 12 years.
 He was not wearing the vest on the day of his murder, according to the report.

 In January 2019, public prosecutors charged 11 people with participating in the killing of Jairo José de Souza, according to a report from the National Council of Public Prosecution.
-None of them have been arrested, according to that report.